Amaurosis fugax is a temporary loss of vision in one eye due to a lack of blood flow to the retina.

 Amaurosis fugax Symptoms

 Symptoms include the sudden loss of vision in one eye.
-This usually only lasts seconds but may last several minutes.
+This usually lasts for a few seconds to several minutes.
+Afterwards, vision returns to normal.
 Some patients describe the loss of vision as a gray or black shade coming down over their eye.

 Tests and Exams

-Tests include a complete eye and neurological exam.
-The doctor or nurse will also use a stethoscope to listen to the arteries in your neck.
+Tests include a complete eye and nervous system exam.
+The doctor or nurse will also use a stethoscope to listen to the carotid arteries in your neck.

 In some cases, an eye exam will reveal a bright spot where the clot is blocking the retinal artery.
 A carotid ultrasound or magnetic resonance angiography (MRA) scan should be done to see if you have a blockage in the carotid artery.